airbr/airbr/README.md

 ###### fun fact:  My first name is Beau, but I go by my middle name/preferred name Morgan

 Pretty busy these days.
-I still find a little spare time for side projects, but very limited.
+I still find a little spare time for hobby side projects only, but very limited time at that.

 I have [a website](https://morganwebdev.com) and a [developer blog](https://www.morganwebdev.org/).